discretize/discretize-guides/builds/elementalist/power-catalyst/index.md

 The unique mechanic for the Hammer weapon set is the third skill.
 Mastering it is very important for the rotation.

-- Pressing a third skill such as <Skill name="Crescent Wind"/> will summon an orb circling around you dealing damage to enemies in its way.
+- Pressing a third skill such as <Skill name="Crescent Wind"/> will summon an orb circling you dealing damage to enemies in its way.
 - The orb will last for 15 seconds and grants access to <Skill name="Grand Finale"/> on this attunement while active
-- The orb will grant a passive bonus like crit-chance in the case of <Skill name="Air Attunement"/> wihle active.
+- The orb will grant a passive bonus like crit-chance in the case of <Skill name="Air Attunement"/> while active.

 Connecting multiple orbs:

-- If you swap to a different attunement and use the third skill there, it will cast the according orb and refresh the duration of any currently active orb.
+- If you swap to a different attunement and use the third skill there, it will cast the according to the orb and refresh the duration of any currently active orb.
 - <Skill name="Grand Finale"/> will replace the third skill on any attunement that you have the active orb from already.
 It will send out all current orbs to your target to deal damage.
-- Your goal is to get all 4 orbs up at the same time, send them all at once with <Skill name="Grand Finale"/> and repeat this loop during your entire rotation.
+- Your goal is to get all 4 orbs up at the same time, send them all at once with <Skill name="Grand Finale"/>, and repeat this loop during your entire rotation.
 - The hardest part will be the first loop as you can accidentally double press the third skill sending out the first projectiles as <Skill name="Grand Finale"/> is not yet on-cooldown for this loop.

 Your attunement rotation will try to maximize uptime on the offensive buffs from <Skill name="Crescent Wind"/> and <Skill name="Flame Wheel"/> and will therefore be: